turbot/steampipe-plugin-azure/docs/tables/azure_application_gateway.md

 ---
-title: "Steampipe Table: azure_application_gateway - Query OCI Azure Application Gateways using SQL"
+title: "Steampipe Table: azure_application_gateway - Query Azure Application Gateways using SQL"
 description: "Allows users to query Azure Application Gateways, providing detailed information about the configuration and status of each gateway."
 ---

-# Table: azure_application_gateway - Query OCI Azure Application Gateways using SQL
+# Table: azure_application_gateway - Query Azure Application Gateways using SQL

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 It operates at the application layer (Layer 7) of the Open Systems Interconnection (OSI) network stack, and can route traffic based on various attributes of an HTTP request.
 The gateway also provides SSL offloading, which removes the SSL-based encryption from incoming traffic.

 ## Table Usage Guide

-The `azure_application_gateway` table provides insights into Application Gateways within OCI Azure.
+The `azure_application_gateway` table provides insights into Application Gateways within Azure.
 As a Network Administrator, explore gateway-specific details through this table, including backend pools, listeners, rules, and associated metadata.
 Utilize it to uncover information about gateways, such as their health status, configured rules, and the verification of SSL certificates.

 ## Examples